G-Pereira/doorbell/README.md

-# doorbell
+# Doorbell

-An Intercom device for home applications using a ESP32 and OV7670 developed using the esp-idf and the zephyr project
+A FreeRTOS doorbell device with an ESP32 and a camera